alunos-pfc/ros_tutorials/ros-humble-inside-jupyter/README.md

 ## Cloning the Repository

-Before building the Docker image, clone this repository and navigate to the Jupyter-ros-humble directory:
+Before building the Docker image, clone this repository and navigate to the ros-humble-inside-jupyter directory:

 ```
 git clone https://github.com/alunos-pfc/ros_tutorials.git
-cd ros_tutorials/Jupyter-ros-humble
+cd ros_tutorials/ros-humble-inside-jupyter
 ```

 ## Building the Image